nickruta/design_patterns_java/com.nickruta.design_patterns_java/bin/structural_composite/README.md

-DESIGN PATTERN - COMMAND
+DESIGN PATTERN - COMPOSITE
 ==============
-TYPE - BEHAVIORAL
+TYPE - STRUCTURAL
 --------------

-The **Command** pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.

-The **Meta Command Pattern** allows you to create macros of commands so that you can can execute multiple commands at once.
+The **Composite** pattern allows you to compose objects into TREE structures to represent part-whole hierarchies.
+Composite lets clients treat individual objects and compositions of objects uniformly.

+Using a composite structure, we can apply the same operations over both composites and individual objects.
+In other words, in most cases we can ignore the differences between compositions of objects and individual objects.

-**Examples of the Command Pattern in the JDK include**
+**Examples of the Composite Pattern in the JDK include**

-java.lang.Runnable
-javax.swing.Action
+ java.awt.Container#add(Component) (practically all over Swing thus) javax.faces.component.UIComponent#getChildren() (practically all over JSF UI thus)